-Parameter Description Access Point Activated or deactivated the wireless function of the router.
-When it is activated, the router will be an access point for other wireless clients to connect wirelessly.
-Channel It is the radio channel used by the wireless LAN.
+It is the radio channel used by the wireless LAN.
 All devices in the same wireless LAN should use the same channel.
 Please select the country you are located and designate a channel that the router will use.
 For product available in the USA/Canada market, only channel 1~11 can be operated.
-Selection of other channels is not possible.
+For product available in Europe market, only channel 1~13 can be operated.
+Selection of other channels is not permitted.
 If you want to let the router automatically to find an available channel with the highest signal strength, please select "Auto".
-The auto-selective channel will be shown in the "Current Channel" field.
+The autoselective channel will be shown in the "Current Channel" field.